nextcloud/documentation/user_manual/pim/sync_thunderbird.rst

-Thunderbird - Synchronize Address Book
+Thunderbird - Synchronize Addressbook
 ======================================

-Address book
+Addressbook
 ------------

-As someone who is new to ownCloud, New to SoGo Connector, and new to Thunderbird Addressbook... here is what you need in excruciating pithy detail I needed to make this work (for all the other lost souls out there).
+As someone who is new to ownCloud, New to SoGo Connector, and new to Thunderbird Addressbook... here is what you need in excruciating pithy detail you need to make this work (for all the other lost souls out there):

-1. `<http://www.mozilla.org/en-US/thunderbird/>`__ **Thunderbird** for your OS unless it comes with your OS distribution (Linux)
+#. `Thunderbird <http://www.mozilla.org/en-US/thunderbird/>`_ for your OS unless it comes with your OS distribution (Linux)
-#. `<http://www.sogo.nu/english/downloads/frontends.html>`__ **Sogo Connector** (latest release)
+#. `Sogo Connector <http://www.sogo.nu/english/downloads/frontends.html>`_ (latest release)

  With an installed Thunderbird mailtool, and installed SoGo Connector:
 #.
 Thunderbird Addressbook is in the Thunderbird "Tools" Menu